Lloyd Braun: Career

+Brillstein Grey Entertainment

+Braun left his law practice in 1994 to serve as president of Brillstein-Grey Entertainment until 1999, overseeing its motion picture, television and management divisions.
+At Brillstein-Grey, Braun oversaw the building of Brillstein’s television studio, and the development of such hit shows as The Sopranos, Just Shoot Me, and NewsRadio.

 American Broadcasting Company

-Braun went on to serve as the Chairman of the ABC Entertainment Group from 2002 to 2004.
+Braun went on to serve as Chairman of Buena Vista Television Productions, overseeing Disney’s television studios, from 1999 to 2001, and then Chairman of ABC Entertainment Group from 2001-2004.
 He was forced out of his position at ABC shortly after greenlighting the $13 million pilot to the television show Lost, one of the most expensive in modern broadcasting.
-The script of Lost had been heavily criticized by Michael Eisner and Robert Iger, who were CEO and COO of ABC's parent Disney; nonetheless, Braun pushed on with filming the pilot episode in Hawaii saying "If we are pregnant enough, they won't shut us down".
-Braun's decision was vindicated, however, when the show went on to become a huge success.
-Braun and his partner, Susan Lyne, also greenlit other ABC shows that went on to great success in the years following his dismissal, including Desperate Housewives, Extreme Makeover Home Edition, Boston Legal and Grey's Anatomy.
+The script of Lost had been heavily criticized by Michael Eisner who was CEO of ABC's parent Disney; nonetheless, Braun pushed on with filming the pilot episode in Hawaii.
+Braun's decision was vindicated, however, when the show went on to become a huge success; Braun eventually joined the cast and crew of Lost, providing his voice to the intros of each episode with "previously on Lost".

+Braun and his partner, Susan Lyne, also greenlit other ABC shows that went on to great success in the years following his dismissal, including Desperate Housewives, Extreme Makeover Home Edition, Boston Legal, The Bachelor and Grey's Anatomy.
+Braun also signed Jimmy Kimmel to ABC in 2002, and launched Jimmy Kimmel Live following the Super Bowl in 2003.
 These shows began an unprecedented turnaround for ABC.